What is the difference between hearing aids and PSAPs?

 How to Choose between a PSAP and a Hearing Aid

 Although the fundamental technologies being used in hearing aids and PSAPs are largely similar, these devices are used in completely different scenarios and serve a special hearing purpose.
 If you are interested in purchasing a PSAP or a hearing aid, you must choose the device carefully based on your specific requirements.
 If the primary objective is a recreational activity, such as birdwatching or performing on stage, you would want to look for a suitable good-quality PSAP.
-In addition, it is imperative that a PSAP is also bought after undergoing a hearing evaluation.
-On the other hand, to resolve any hearing related issues, you need to visit an audiologist or an ENT doctor, who can prescribe you a custom-tailored hearing aid.
-In addition to being customized as per a patient’s requirements, hearing aids are also equipped with additional features that make it highly user-friendly.
+In addition, a PSAP must be also bought after undergoing a hearing evaluation.
+On the other hand, to resolve any hearing-related issues, you need to visit an audiologist or an ENT doctor, who can prescribe you a custom-tailored hearing aid.
+In addition to being customized as per a patient’s requirements, hearing aids are also equipped with additional features that make them highly user-friendly.